RudolphSedlin/VitaTrack/API/README.md

 Must be authenticated first, see above.

 Returns an expanded JSON of the meal specified in the id, assuming it belongs to the authenticated user.

+## GET /meals/report:

+Must be authenticated first, see above.

+Returns an incredibly detailed JSON report of all the user's dieting habits.
+If I document how this report is arranged, these docs would bloat 10X.
+Rest assured, it is incredibly thorough.